 Sports-related brands should also be some of the first to adopt college athlete influencers.
 We expect brands like Fanatics, Nike, and StockX to fully take advantage of this opportunity early on.
 GoPuff appears to be the first advertiser to offer all college athletes the opportunity to get paid for their NIL with a partnership with Opendorse.
 Examples of opportunities that could be interesting could be something like Shareef O’Neal and his dad (Shaq) hosting a watch party on Scener to watch the new “Space Jam” on HBOMax.

-To sum it all up, there are tons of opportunities for marketers to get creative with how they dip their toes into the NIL waters.
+To sum it all up, there are tons of opportunities for marketers to get creative with how they dip their toes into the NIL waters, especially now that platforms are making it easier, from Instagram expanding link-sharing features to TikTok releasing business tools.
 We can’t wait to see what they come up with.

-As VP of Sales at TUNE, Nate's team focuses on enterprise sales for TUNE, an industry leading performance marketing platform that provides ad networks, agencies, and affiliate networks the infrastructure to track and manage their mobile and digital marketing campaigns.
+As VP of Sales at TUNE, Nate’s team focuses on enterprise sales for TUNE, an industry leading platform that provides brands, agencies, and affiliate networks the infrastructure to track and manage their partner marketing activities.
 Prior to TUNE, Nate worked in sales and client services at Tippr, one of the early group buying platforms, and Efinancial, an online life insurance brokerage.
 Nate received his BA in Social Sciences from Washington State University.